-South Carolina Department of Transportation Date Bond Execut red
+South Carolina Department of Transportation Date Bond Execut ted

-of Humsportation
+•

-I BID BOND
+BID BOND

 Principal

 Surety

-Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bid form Date of Bid
+Amount of Bond 5% OF Total Cost to Complete as show n on the Cost Proposal Bid form Date of Bid

 Project

-KNOW ALL MEN BY THESE PRESENTS, Tha above named are held and firmly bound unto the South Card Department, in the sum of the amount stated above, for the pour heirs, executors, administrators, and successors, jointly a The condition of this obligation is such as to operate execute a contract and cause to be executed bonds acceptable the Project identified above and PROPOSER's Response to (20) days after the receipt by the PROPOSER of Contract of Contract included in the RFP on the basis of the terms and categories with and accompanied by a Performance and Indem website under "Standard Forms", in the total amount of said conforming to the bond forms located on the Design-Build of Contract Price, and that failure to perform shall be just and understood that in the event of the annulment of the award, the Department, not as penalty, but as an agreed liquidated or reasonable under the circumstances existing as of the Proposor for losses its will incur as a result of Proposer's failure to end be fulfilled and Performance and Indemnity and Payment be satisfactory to the Department, this obligation shall be null a IN WITNESS THEREOF, the above-burden particular indicated above, the name and corporate seal of each corporundersigned representative, pursuant to authority of its gove polina Department of Transpayment of which sum well and severally, firmly by the ate as a guarantee that the Bet to the Department, all as RFP, should the same be a forms from the Department conditions set forth in the Remity bond conforming to be Contract's Contract Price website under "Standard Folladequate cause for the annuther amount of this guaranted lamage and as difficult to call be Date (as defined in the interint the Contract.
-Shounds, as set forth in the Propard void; otherwise to remain the party being hereto affix atter party being hereto affix and severally served this instructed that the contract of the contract. portation, hereinafter and truly to be marked and truly to be marked by the presents.
-PROPOSER will further set forth in Request accepted, and that not proposer will executed (as defined therein) forms, in the amount aulment of the award the shall immediately determine, agreed be at the RFP) to compete the RFP) to compete shall in full force and all in full force and all ment under their set. r called the de, we bind ourselves, and promptly for Proposal (RFP) for the longer than twenty ute the form of R'S Response to RFP on the Design-Build and a Payment bond to f 100% of such des; and it is fully be at the disposal of etween the parties are insate the Department the foregoing conditions bonds being effect.
+KNOW ALL MEN BY THESE PRESENTS, The above named are held and firmly bound unto the South Car Department, in the sum of the amount stated above, for the our heirs, executors, administrators, and successors, jointly The condition of this obligation is such as to open execute a contract and cause to be executed bonds acceptable the Project identified above and PROPOSER's Response to (20) days after the receipt by the PROPOSER of Contract Contract included in the RFP on the basis of the terms and together with and accompanied by a Performance and Indewebsite under "Standard Forms", in the total amount of said conforming to the bond forms located on the Design-Build Contract Price, , and that failure to perform shall be just an understood that in the event of the annulment of the award, the Department, not as penalty, but as an agreed liquidated reasonable under the circumstances existing as of the Proposor for losses its will incur as a result of Proposer's failure to be fulfilled and Performance and Indemnity and Payment be satisfactory to the Department, this obligation shall be null IN WITNESS THEREOF, the above-burden part indicated above, the name and corporate seal of each corpoundersigned representative, pursuant to authority of its governed. rolina Department of Transpayment of which sum well and severally, firmly by the rate as a guarantee that the Bole to the Department, all as a RFP, should the same be a forms from the Department conditions set forth in the Remnity bond conforming to be defended to the department of the conditions of the analysis of the same the amount of this guarantee damage and as difficult to condition the Contract.
+Show the condition of the condition of the remainder of the condition of the portation, hereinafte I and truly to be makes presents.
+PROPOSER will fuset forth in Request accepted, and that not proposer will execute I was a prop r called the de, we bind ourselves, ally and promptly a for Proposal (RFP) for the longer than twenty ute the form of R'S Response to RFP on the Design-Build and a Payment bond at of 100% of such des; and it is fully be at the disposal of etween the parties are insate the Department the foregoing conditions bonds being effect.

-n Presence of: Witness (2 Required) INDIVIDUAL O R PARTNERSHIPF
+In Presence of: Witness (2 Required) INDIVIDUAL O R PARTNERSHIPI

-1 (Seal (Seal)

-2 (Seal)
+2 (Seal) (Seal)

-Corporate Princip al

-Secretary Secretary Business Address

-Witness (2 Required) By Affix
+Attest Secretary Witness (2 Required) 1 Corporate Princip Business Address By Affix

 2 Title Corporate Seal

-W. (25. i.i.)
-Corporate Surety

-Witness (2 Required) Address Business
+Witness (2 Required) Corporate Surety Address Business

-1 By Affix Corporate
+1 2 By Affix Corporate Seal